kshntn/DLND/README.md

-# Deep Learning Nanodegree by Udacity
+# Welcome to my Projects from the Deep Learning Nanodegree

+## About
-To become an expert in neural networks, and learn to implement them using the deep learning framework PyTorch.
-Build convolutional networks for image recognition, recurrent networks for sequence generation, generative adversarial networks for image generation, and learn how to deploy models accessible from a website.
+This is a repository for to documenting my education of Deep Learning.
+It includes the projects I completed sucessfully from the Udacity Deep Learning curriculum.
+I have built convolutional networks for image recognition, recurrent neural networks for sequence generation, generative adversarial networks for image generation, and also learnt to deploy models accessible from a website.